Home Memoirs of a Gamer Movies I watched Guidebook Links

 CX - Counter

-The Counter register is used by the loop instruction, which will auto decrement it and then jump if the increment caused the zero flag to be set.
+The Counter register is used by the loop instruction, which will auto decrement it and then jump if the increment caused the zero flag to be clear.

 DX - Data